-26. The importance of gender-sensitive economic policies is emphasized, inter alia, in strategic objective A.1 and H.2 of the Beijing Platform for Action, which call for action to review, adopt and maintain macroeconomic policies and development strategies that address the needs and efforts of women in poverty; and integrate gender perspectives in legislation, public policies, programmes and projects.
-Actions proposed in the Beijing Platform for Action and other outcomes of intergovernmental processes include:

-- Analyze, from a gender perspective, policies and programmes including those related to [...] employment, markets and all relevant sectors of the economy with respect to their impact on poverty, on inequality and particularly on women; assess their impact on family well-being and conditions and adjust them, as appropriate, to promote more equitable distribution of productive assets, wealth, opportunities, income and services (Beijing Platform for Action, 58(b)); - Generate economic policies that have a positive impact on the employment and income of women workers in both the formal and informal sectors and adopt specific measures to address women's unemployment, in particular their long-term unemployment (Beijing Platform for Action, 58(h)); - Regularly review national policies, programmes and projects, as well as their implementation, evaluating the impact of employment and income policies in order to guarantee that women are direct beneficiaries of development and that their full contribution to development, both remunerated and unremunerated, is considered in economic policy and planning (Beijing Platform for Action, para 204 (b)); - Analyze and respond, as necessary, to the major reasons why men and women may be affected differently by the process of job creation and retrenchment associated with economic transition and structural transformation of the economy, including globalization (A/RES/S-23/3, para 82(l));

-- Provide policy advice, technical assistance and financial support to member countries [...] to minimize the negative impacts of the adjustment programmes on the vulnerable segments of society, while taking into account the importance of gender-sensitive employment and poverty eradication policies and strategies (A/RES/59/222, para 17); - Undertake legislative, administrative and financial measures to create a strong enabling environment for all women entrepreneurs and women participating in the labour market: including a sound macro-economic framework; accountable systems for managing public resources; a business climate that attracts investment and promotes movement from the informal to the formal sector through, inter alia, competitive markets, enforceable contracts, the absence of corruption, regulatory policies that promote public confidence in the market, and reducing barriers to international trade within an appropriate time frame (CSW resolution 49/8, para 5).
+- 26. The importance of gender-sensitive economic policies is emphasized, inter alia, in strategic objective A.1 and H.2 of the Beijing Platform for Action, which call for action to review, adopt and maintain macroeconomic policies and development strategies that address the needs and efforts of women in poverty and integrate gender perspectives in legislation, public policies, programmes and projects.
+Actions proposed in the Beijing Platform for Action and other outcomes of intergovernmental processes include: - Analysing, from a gender perspective, policies and programmes including those related to employment, markets and all relevant sectors of the economy with respect to their impact on poverty, on inequality and particularly on women; assessing their impact on family well-being and conditions; and adjusting them, as appropriate, to promote a more equitable distribution of productive assets, wealth, opportunities, income and services (Beijing Platform for Action, para.
+58 (b)); - Generating economic policies that have a positive impact on the employment and income of women workers in both the formal and informal sectors and adopting specific measures to address women's unemployment, in particular their long-term unemployment (ibid., para.
+58 (h)); - Regularly reviewing national policies, programmes and projects and their implementation while evaluating the impact of employment and income policies in order to guarantee that women are direct beneficiaries of development and that their full contribution to development, both remunerated and unremunerated, is considered in economic policy and planning (ibid., para.
+204 (b)); - Analysing and responding, as necessary, to the major reasons why men and women may be affected differently by the process of job creation and retrenchment associated with economic transition and structural transformation of the economy, including globalization (General Assembly resolution S-23/3, para.
+82 (1)); - Providing policy advice, technical assistance and financial support to member countries to minimize the negative impacts of the adjustment programmes on the vulnerable segments of society, while taking into account the importance of gender-sensitive employment and poverty eradication policies and strategies (General Assembly resolution 59/222, para.
+17); - Undertaking legislative, administrative and financial measures to create a strong enabling environment for all women entrepreneurs and women participating in the labour market, including a sound macroeconomic framework; accountable systems for managing public resources; a business climate that attracts investment and promotes movement from the informal to the formal sector through, inter alia, competitive markets, enforceable contracts, the absence of corruption, regulatory policies that promote public confidence in the market, and reducing barriers to international trade within an appropriate time frame (Commission resolution 49/8, para.
+5).